simonzg/docs/mining.md

 * [Node.js](http://nodejs.org/) v0.10+ ([follow these installation instructions](https://tecadmin.net/install-nodejs-with-nvm/#))
 * [Redis](http://redis.io/) v2.6+ ([follow these instructions](http://redis.io/topics/quickstart))

 **Important Warning!** It is always a good idea to learn about and understand any software that you are using.
-An important security measure to implement for nomp is to secure Redis so it cannot be accessed externally.
-An easy way to do this is to include `bind 127.0.0.1` in your `redis.conf` file, and use a firewall with strict rules in place to only allow accessing Redis locally.
+An important security measure to implement for nomp is to secure the database so it cannot be accessed externally.
+An easy way to do this for Redis is to include `bind 127.0.0.1` in your `redis.conf` file, and use a firewall with strict rules in place to only allow accessing Redis locally.
 For more information please read [Security](http://redis.io/topics/security).
 Another good place to start for additional information about using Redis for nomp is [Data Persistence](http://redis.io/topics/persistence).

 ### Downloading & Installing